katcipis/sophia/notes/languages/go.md

 So this works and is possible, but only thanks to Go introducing more magical concepts that you can't implement yourself.
-Go already used to do that, it has a lot of builtins that are generic and just work nicely.
+Go already used to do that, it has a lot of built-ins that are generic and just work nicely.
 That is an OK design decision in a language, but the whole purpose of a language that has a proper parametric polymorphic system is that any of that is not needed, if you design a language from scratch with that idea in mind the type system should be powerful enough